 If you’re looking to make the move into this area of work, we’ve got some hints and tips to help you take the next step into your quality assurance journey.

 Involved from the start of the software development lifecycle, a technical QA analyst plays an important part in its process.
 When a concept or requirement is being designed, technical QA analysts work with other departmental experts, from solutions architects and developers to business analysts, to ensure that testability is baked in from the very start.
 Put simply, they assess the functionality of software to look for any bugs and issues.

 As the foundations for quality delivery are laid, tests, checks and monitors are put in place.
-Through working with developers to ensure each component is effectively tested all the way through the testing pyramid, technical QA analysts are able to help separate components and systems integrate together.
+Through working with developers to ensure each component is effectively tested all the way through the testing pyramid, technical QA analysts are able to help separate components and ensure systems integrate together.

-Even as products launch, the technical QA analyst’s role doesn’t end.
+And even as products launch, the technical QA analyst’s role doesn’t end.
 They are responsible for ensuring changes and modifications can be made quickly and effectively without compromising the stability of the product for the users.

-Programming skills are also a plus, but aren’t entirely necessary.
+Programming skills are also a plus, but they aren’t entirely necessary.
 Although understanding how software is built can help with finding bugs and a coding ability aids with automation testing, it’s still possible to become a skilled analyst without being a programmer.
 If you’ve ever found a bug in one of the apps or services you use every day, then you’re certain to be the right fit for a role like this.

 Software testers themselves will need sound communication skills, knowledge of functional automation and scripting, web technologies and agile methodologies.